amirsazzad/Customers-Balance-Confirmation-PDF-Files-generation-AB-Bank-PLC./README.md

 PDF Generation Errors:
 Verify that the image paths in App.config are correct.

-After generating the PDF, an email can be sent.

 Ensure the PDFs folder has write permissions.
 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.